Transfer Credit Information

 Failing grades from other colleges are used in computing grade point averages.
 Students on academic probation at a previous college may be admitted to Chipola in a similar status.

 Students under suspension/dismissal from another college or university will not be considered for admission during the period of their suspension.
-In exceptional cases, students may petition the Vice President of Student Affairs .
+In exceptional cases, students may petition the Director of Enrollment Services .

 Workforce Development Certificate